Janshai/Convoy/Scenarios.md

 ## Intro and motivation

-Upon researching the domain area and related work I came to rhe conclusion that the best method of requirements gathering to use for this project was to design Scenarios.
+Upon researching the domain area and related work in section X, I came to the conclusion that the best method of requirements gathering to use for this project was to design Scenarios.

+SCENARIOS RESEARCH

-As discussed in the methodology section I am attempting to meet some aspects of the agile ideals as they apply to my project and circumstances, and so in that vein the requirements gathering process was happening alongside the requirements generation and system design planning.
-Therefore it became clear early on that it would be important to think about what kind of communication would be needed between the users and how much interactivity will this require and how will that be implemented were going to be important questions at a later date.
-Therefore it is improtant to think about what kind of communication is needed in each scenario and whether it is structured or not.
+As discussed in the methodology section I am attempting to meet some aspects of the agile ideals as they apply to my project and circumstances, and so in that vein the requirements gathering process was concurrently to all other phases and throughout the project.
+Therefore it became clear early on that it would be important to think about what kind of communication would be needed between the users when thinking about the requirements and design of the app.
+I knew when coming up with the scenarios that how much interactivity any communication would require and how will that communication would be implemented were going to be important questions at a later date.

-The reason I chose these
+As a general principle unstructured communication and data transfer will require less development work but in the context of a navigation app that will be used while driving it may be preferable to prioritise user experience over development ease in some cases.

 Upon brainstorming scenarios in which this app could be used I could think of three basic use cases.
 There are also a number of peripheral cases which I termed 'specialised scenarios'.
 These scenarios are not deemed within the realm of the core purpose of this app but may still be use cases the app is used frequently for, therefore they may still be worth considering when designing any solution.